 Our WaterLase™ laser can help make your dental treatment easy and stress-free.
 This innovative tool combines laser energy with a cooling stream of water to modify hard and soft dental tissues.
 Unlike a dental drill, the extremely precise WaterLase™ produces no heat, vibration, or pressure.
 This is because it removes tissue with laser energy and water only, instead of with friction.
 Dr. Slaman can use laser dentistry for gum contouring, bone contouring, and crown lengthening.
 In most cases, WaterLase™ can eliminate the need for anesthesia.
 It also results in faster recovery due to less tissue trauma.

-Though Dr. Slaman will always try to save your damaged tooth, he can perform a simple extraction when needed.
+Though Dr. Slaman will always try to save your damaged tooth with root canal therapy or another interventional method, he can perform a simple tooth extraction when needed.
 After removing your tooth in a minimal-discomfort procedure, he will discuss your restorative options.
+Depending on your needs, budget, and desired outcomes, your treatment may include dental implants.
 Dr. Slaman can also perform basic wisdom tooth extractions, though he will refer you to a specialist if you have an impacted tooth or if your tooth requires surgical removal.